Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/deposit_governance_interface.md

 ```

-Appeals are routed to the Slashing Review Committee and must be decided within 96 hours.
+Appeals are routed to the Forfeiture Review Committee and must be decided within 96 hours.

 ---